LIGO events Near Celestial Events with an Earth Tide

 On 2019-04-23 was an alignment separation of the Moon and Jupiter of only 1 degree, 38 minutes, at the same RA.

-The frequent correlations between celestial positions and the LIGO gravitational wave events are a surprising coincidence.
+The frequent correlations between celestial events and the LIGO events are a surprising coincidence.

 A new moon causes a significant earth tide with the Sun also aligned.
 A full moon is probably less.
-A perigee also does an earth tide regardless of the Sun.
+A perigee has an earth tide regardless of the Sun.

 Earth tide is the displacement of the solid earth's surface caused by the gravity of the Moon and Sun.
 Its main component has meter-level amplitude at periods of about 12 hours and longer.